spekulatius/PHPScraper/websites/examples/scrape-website-title.md

 # Scraping a Website Title

 Scraping the title from a website is simple.
-See the following examples to see how it works.
+The following examples show how it works using PHPScraper.

 ## Simple Example